JiaquanYe/TableMASTER-mmocr/README.md

 ### Train

-1. Train text line detection model, [PSENet](https://arxiv.org/pdf/1806.02559.pdf).
+1. Train text line detection model with [PSENet](https://arxiv.org/pdf/1806.02559.pdf).

    ```shell
    sh ./table_recognition/table_text_line_detection_dist_train.sh
    ```

-   We don't offer PSENet train data here, you can get the text line annotations by open source label software.
-In our experiment,  we only use 2,500 table images to  get a perfect text line detection model.
+   We don't offer PSENet train data here, you can create the text line annotations by open source label software.
+In our experiment,  we only use 2,500 table images to  train our model.
+It gets a perfect text line detection result on validation set.

-2. Train text-line recognition model, [MASTER](https://arxiv.org/abs/1910.02562).
+2. Train text-line recognition model with [MASTER](https://arxiv.org/abs/1910.02562).

    ```shell
    sh ./table_recognition/table_text_line_recognition_dist_train.sh
    ```

-   We can get about 30,000,000 text line images for training and 550,000 text line images for evaluating.
-But we only select 20,000 text line images for evaluatiing after each trainig epoch, to pick up the best text line recognition model.
+   We can get about 30,000,000 text line images from 500,777 training images and 550,000 text line images from 9115 validation images.
+But we only select 20,000 text line images from 550,000 dataset for evaluatiing after each trainig epoch, to pick up the best text line recognition model.

+   Note that our MASTER OCR is directly trained on samples mixed with single-line texts and multiple-line texts.

-3. Train table structure recognition model, **TableMASTER**.
+3. Train table structure recognition model, with **TableMASTER**.

    ```shell
    sh ./table_recognition/table_recognition_dist_train.sh